cchauche/postman-pokemon/README.md

 This repo is designed to be used in tandem with a workshop/live demo for students on how to use [Postman](https://www.postman.com/)

+I've also published the [completed request collection](https://www.postman.com/altimetry-astronomer-34778570/workspace/public-postman-pokemon/overview) for this workshop.
+You can fork the collection and play around with it yourself

 ## Table of Contents

 - [Requirements](#requirements)